pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 If you need a library not listed on this page, please submit a support ticket including a description of your use case and a link to the library's webpage.

-All library's will evaluated by Pantheon's Operations Team on a case-by-case basis.
+All libraries will evaluated by Pantheon's Operations Team on a case-by-case basis.

 #### Will you setup and configure the module/plugin for me?